Ronald Adam (British Army officer): First World War

 Four days after Britain's declaration of war on Germany on 5 August 1914, N Troop was alerted to prepare to move to join the British Expeditionary Force in France.
 It sailed from Bombay on 9 September, via the Suez Canal and Marseille, and reached the front on 5 November.
 He was promoted to captain on 30 October 1914, and married Dorothy, who was serving with a Voluntary Aid Detachment, on 7 January 1915.
 Adam became second-in-command of the 41st Battery, 42nd Brigade, Royal Field Artillery in March 1915, adjutant of the 3rd Brigade, Royal Field Artillery in July, and commander of the 58th Battery, 35th Brigade, Royal Field Artillery in October.
 He was evacuated to England suffering with trench fever in September 1916.
 While convalescing, he was promoted to major on 14 November 1916.

 When he recovered, he was appointed commander of the 464th Battery, 174th Brigade, Royal Field Artillery, in January 1917.
 He took it to the Western Front on 12 May.
 In November, Adam was in command of F Battery, Royal Horse Artillery when it was ordered to the Italian Front.
 He remained there for the rest of the war, becoming brigade major of the XIV Corps in March 1918, and then of the 23rd Division in April.
-He was awarded the Distinguished Service Order in the 1918 Birthday Honours, appointed an Officer of the Order of the British Empire in the 1919 Birthday Honours, and thrice mentioned in despatches.
+He was appointed a Companion of the Distinguished Service Order in the 1918 Birthday Honours, appointed an Officer of the Order of the British Empire in the 1919 Birthday Honours, and thrice mentioned in despatches.

 Adam had four children, all daughters: Barbara in 1917, Margot in 1918, and twins Bridget Islay and Isobel in 1927.
 The middle name "Forbes", originally a common family second name, was now used as an unhyphenated double family surname.